How to Use Divorce Buyout and Home Value Calculators

 Example buyout calculator scenario

-Here is an example of how a buyout calculator might estimate the amount one spouse would need to pay to buy out the other’s equity.
+Here is a simplified example of how a buyout calculator might estimate the amount one spouse would need to pay to buy out the other’s equity.

 Popular online divorce buyout calculators